Music-and-Culture-Technology-Lab/omnizart/docs/source/index.rst

 Omnizart provides the main functionalities that construct the life-cycle of deep learning-based music transcription, covering from *dataset downloading*, *feature pre-processing*, *model training*, to *transcription* and *sonification*.
 Pre-trained checkpoints are also provided for the immediate usage of transcription.
+The paper can be found from `Journal of Open Source Software (JOSS) <https://doi.org/10.21105/joss.03391>`_.

 Demonstration
 #############